Sri Lanka considers big China loan to repay foreign debts

-COLOMBO, Sri Lanka (AP) — A finance ministry official says Sri Lanka is considering a $300 million loan offer from the Bank of China as it prepares to repay foreign debts this year.
+COLOMBO, Sri Lanka (AP) — Sri Lanka is considering a $300 million loan offer from the Bank of China as it prepares to repay foreign debts this year, a finance ministry official said Wednesday.

-Foreign Ministry Spokesman M.R.
-Hasan said Wednesday that the government has appointed a three-member committee to negotiate the deal.
+The government has appointed a three-member committee to negotiate the deal, according to Finance Ministry Spokesman M.R.
+Hasan.

-He says the loan is repayable in three years.
+The loan is repayable in three years, he said.

-Sri Lanka this year must repay $5.9 billion in foreign loans of which 40 percent needs to be serviced during the first three months.
+Sri Lanka must repay $5.9 billion in foreign loans this year of which 40 percent needs to be serviced during the first three months.
 It paid back $1 billion this week.

 Most Read Business Stories